-ISO is an independent, non-governmental international organization with a membership of 162 national standards bodies.
+ISO (International Organization for Standardization) is an independent, non-governmental international organization with a membership of 168 national standards bodies.

 Through its members, it brings together experts to share knowledge and develop voluntary, consensus-based, market relevant International Standards that support innovation and provide solutions to global challenges.

 The ISO story began in 1946 when delegates from 25 countries met at the Institute of Civil Engineers in London...

-Because 'International Organization for Standardization' would have different acronyms in different languages (IOS in English, OIN in French for Organisation internationale de normalisation), our founders decided to give it the short form ISO.
-ISO is derived from the Greek isos, meaning equal.
+Because “International Organization for Standardization” would have different acronyms in different languages (IOS in English, OIN in French for Organisation internationale de normalisation), our founders decided to give it the short form ISO.
+ISO is derived from the Greek “isos”, meaning equal.
 Whatever the country, whatever the language, we are always ISO.

 How many projects did we begin?
 Which sectors were most active?
 How many documents did we publish?